py3-coder/Hacktober_Repo/README.md

 <h3 align="center"><u>[ HacktoberFest Rules ]</u></h3>

 <ol>
-<li>Register anytime between September 26 and October 31</li>
+<li> To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone).</li>

-<li>Pull requests can be made in any GITHUB or GITLAB hosted project that’s participating in Hacktoberfest (look for the “hacktoberfest” topic)</li>
+<li> Pull requests can be made in any participating GitHub or GitLab hosted repository/project.
+Look for the hacktoberfest topic to know if a repository/project is participating in Hacktoberfest.</li>

-<li>Project maintainers must accept your pull/merge requests for them to count toward your total</li>
+<li> Pull requests must be approved by a maintainer of the repository/project to count.</li>

-<li>Have 4 pull/merge requests accepted between October 1 and October 31 to complete Hacktoberfest</li>
+<li> If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.</li>

-<li>The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.</li>
+<li> This year, the first 55,000 participants who successfully complete the challenge will be eligible to receive a prize.</li>
 </ol>

 <h3 align="center">__For your PR to count it must be__</h3>